-I suppose it is fair to say I was probably always going to be involved with guitars in someway, I was always completely obsessed with music and my step father is Andy Manson, who is somewhat of a legend in the acoustic guitar building world.
+I was always completely obsessed with music and my step father is Andy Manson, who is somewhat of a legend in the acoustic guitar building world.
 I grew up as a kid surrounded by saw dust, guitars and musicians.
 This progressed to helping out one day a week in Andy’s workshop while I was at college.
 Making tea and sweeping the floor etc and generally just soaking up the atmosphere.

 While I loved the acoustic guitars, and seeing how they were built, I became enamoured with the sound of electric guitars.
 I started playing a bit myself, jamming along to Nirvana and such like, trying to just make as much noise as possible, and fell in love with guitars.

 While at the shop I made it my mission to learn everything I possibly could about guitars.
 About the history, the models, the players and of course the builders.
 Working at Manson’s has been so valuable to me as a guitar maker.
 I worked with some fantastic people, and got to meet so many guitar players over the years.
-I really felt like I was understanding what people like in their guitars and I built some great relationships with many of my customers.
+I really felt like I was understanding what people are searching for in their guitars and I built some great relationships with many of my customers.

 I was able to see and regularly play an incredible array of instruments.
 Genuine first hand experience of legendary guitars such as 57/58/59 Lp’s, 50’s and 60’s Strats and Teles, not to mention a few pieces of rock history including Jimmy Pages LP’s and the stairway double neck, John Paul Jones’ collection of multi string monsters, the futuristic Manson Muse/Matt Bellamy guitars, and a whole host of other classic guitars.
 I always felt really lucky to have access to these instruments, it played a huge part in formulating in my mind what makes a great guitar.

 I built my first guitar in 2004, me and my friend and fellow guitar maker Tim Stark (Now head luthier at Manson’s guitar works) started building guitars together on our days off from the shop.
 The first one, it was a good guitar, a tele copy, but I knew I could do better so it was followed up very quickly by another, then another and before I knew it I was hooked.